ianchesal/dotfiles/README.md

 for the targets you can run to link up pieces.
 Not everything is available for automatic installation via the `Rakefile`.

-## Colours

-Really like Nord these days: https://www.nordtheme.com/